-Framework The Fair Information Practice Principles (FIPPS) are a set of principles that are rooted in the tenets of the Privacy Act.
-The FIPPs are a widely accepted framework that provide a universal platform for identifying, assessing, and mitigating privacy risks.
+The Fair Information Practice Principles (FIPPS) are a set of principles rooted in the Privacy Act's tenets.
+The FIPPs are a widely accepted framework that provides a universal platform for identifying, assessing, and mitigating privacy risks.
 The Agency adheres to FIPPs when collecting, maintaining, using, storing, transmitting, protecting, and destroying PII in all media forms (e.g., electronic, hard copy, visual, or recorded form).
 FIPPs form the basis of the Agency's privacy policy and procedures governing the use of PII.
 These principles are: